Hello! I'm Kate.

 SPRING ONION OIL (OPTIONAL)

-• 1 cup finely sliced spring/green onions, (for me this was 3 large spring onions)
+• 1 cup finely sliced spring/green onions (I used 3 large spring onions)

 • 1-2cm ginger, finely diced (optional)